Compare any two graphics cards:

 GeForce 830M vs GeForce 940M

-IntroThe GeForce 830M uses a 28 nm design. nVidia has clocked the core frequency at 1029 MHz.
-The DDR3 memory works at a speed of 900 MHz on this model.
-It features 256 SPUs as well as 16 Texture Address Units and 8 Rasterization Operator Units.Compare all of that to the GeForce 940M, which features GPU clock speed of 1072 MHz, and 2048 MB of DDR3 memory set to run at 1000 MHz through a 64-bit bus.
-It also features 384 SPUs, 24 Texture Address Units, and 8 ROPs.
+IntroThe GeForce 830M makes use of a 28 nm design. nVidia has clocked the core frequency at 1029 MHz.
+The DDR3 memory works at a frequency of 900 MHz on this specific model.
+It features 256 SPUs as well as 16 Texture Address Units and 8 Rasterization Operator Units.Compare all of that to the GeForce 940M, which comes with core speeds of 1072 MHz on the GPU, and 1000 MHz on the 2048 MB of DDR3 memory.
+It features 384 SPUs along with 24 Texture Address Units and 8 ROPs.

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce 940M is 11% quicker than the GeForce 830M in general, because of its higher data rate. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the GeForce 940M should be a small bit faster than the GeForce 830M in general. (explain)

-Texel RateThe GeForce 940M is much (more or less 56%) better at texture filtering than the GeForce 830M. (explain)
+Texel RateThe GeForce 940M should be much (approximately 56%) faster with regards to texture filtering than the GeForce 830M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison